schtibe/rmux/README.md

 ------------

 You are free to use another ControlPath or even not use ControlMaster.
-But it is highly recommended to use the setting below.
+But it is highly recommended to use the setting below (ControlPersist is essential for the performance of rmux).

 ````
 Host *